14 best day trips from Auckland

 Choose from islands, beaches, or glowworm caves

-Auckland city sits on the narrowest point of New Zealand.
+One of my favourite things about Auckland city is that it sits on the narrowest point of New Zealand.

 Sandwiched between two harbours, it's within easy reach of both east and west coasts.